Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Simulation Results

 Fig.\ref{test_accuracy_1}-\ref{test_accuracy} present the test accuracy of different SL frameworks on MNIST and HAM10000 datasets using ResNet-18.
 It is seen that EPSL retains similar test accuracy as vanilla SL, SFL and PSL as the models converge.
 Furthermore, EPSL demands the lowest time budget to achieve a target accuracy.
 The reason is twofold: one is that EPSL conducts the last-layer gradient aggregation on the server-side model to drastically reduce the dimension of activations' gradient and the server's computation workload in the BP process, and the other is that EPSL eliminates the necessity for model exchange.
 Fig.~\ref{test_accuracy_1b} and Fig.~\ref{test_accuracy_b} show that the convergence speed of the four SL frameworks is slower under non-IID setting than under IID setting.

-Fig.~\ref{client_num} illustrates the total training latency for achieving target accuracy (75.5$\%$) versus the number of client devices under different SL frameworks.
-The total training latency of vanilla SL increases as the number of client devices grows.
-This is due to the fact that, with the fixed total available bandwidth, the bandwidth allocated to each client device reduces considerably, resulting in lower uplink transmission rate.
-Different from vanilla SL, the training latency of SFL, PSL and EPSL gradually decreases with the growth of the number of client devices.
-The reason is that each client device is assigned with fewer number of data samples while the number of client devices increase.
+Fig.~\ref{client_num} illustrates the total training latency for achieving target accuracy (75.5$\%$) versus the number of edge devices under different SL frameworks.
+The total training latency of vanilla SL increases as the number of edge devices grows.
+This is due to the fact that, with the fixed total available bandwidth, the bandwidth allocated to each edge device reduces considerably, resulting in lower uplink transmission rate.
+Different from vanilla SL, the training latency of SFL, PSL and EPSL gradually decreases with the growth of the number of edge devices.
+The reason is that each edge device is assigned with fewer number of data samples while the number of edge devices increase.
 Moreover, SFL, PSL and EPSL employ the parallel client-side model training schemes to accelerate model training, which leads to lower training latency.
-The EPSL is the SL framework with the lowest training latency, and its training latency decreases faster as the number of client devices increases.
+The EPSL is the SL framework with the lowest training latency, and its training latency decreases faster as the number of edge devices increases.
 This is because that the last-layer gradient aggregation reduces the data size of the transmitted data, thereby mitigating the adverse impact of the wireless spectrum scarcity on training latency.
 It demonstrates that EPSL is more capable than vanilla SL, SFL, and PSL of enabling low-latency model training over unfavourable wireless communication conditions.

 Fig.~\ref{dataset_size} shows the total training latency for achieving target accuracy versus the size of training dataset under different SL frameworks.
 It can be seen that the training latency of vanilla SL, SFL, PSL and EPSL grows as the dataset size increases.
 The training latency of the vanilla SL is always the highest for different dataset sizes.
 The reason is that vanilla SL's sequential training scheme results in a significant increase in training latency.
 The training latency for SFL and PSL is much lower than that for vanilla SL because the parallel training schemes of SFL and PSL are far more effective than sequential training of vanilla SL in accelerating the model training.
 The EPSL has the lowest total training latency for different dataset sizes.
 Furthermore, compared to vanilla SL, SFL and PSL, the training latency for EPSL grows more slowly as the dataset size increases, due to the last-layer gradient aggregation design and the elimination of model exchange.
 This result demonstrates that the proposed EPSL is better suited for large-scale data model training, which is conducive to widespread implementations of EPSL.